-Part of Bookselling Ireland’s initiative to appreciate and support Irish books, authors, publishers and bookshops, it’s more important than ever this year to support this industry that provided so much entertainment and solace for so many of us the last year.
+It’s more important than ever this year to support this industry that provided so much entertainment and solace for so many of us the last year.
+The country has truly risen up as a nation of readers in the last year and appreciated our own local literary talents, so check out some of our favourites below!

 It’s important to keep that momentum going, which is why we’re doing a spotlight of our favourite Irish female authors and how to get your hands on their books this week!
 Whether you’re looking for your next Sally Rooney-esque bingeable read or something a little different, there’ll be an un-put-downable book here for you!